Dublin Core Schema Properties

 dc:relation

-- Related resource reference
+- Related resource/document reference

 - Can include multiple relationship types